 Here are three reasons why the News Diary should be an essential part of your PR workings:

 In PR, preparation and organisation are essential.
 If you have your PR strategy and release schedule mapped out in front of you the task of creating unique releases on a weekly basis already feels less daunting.
 It is also easier to come to grips with your workload when you see it laid out in front of you in a diary format rather than a never-ending list on a spreadsheet.

 Getting organised guarantees you never miss your opportunity to send out a release.
-Whether you work for a company who make confectionery or computers, there are days in the year where you can’t afford to not send out a release.
+Whether you work for a company that make confectionery or computers, there are days in the year where you can’t afford to not send out a release.
 Think of it, you work for a smoothie company that prides itself on pushing the message of healthy eating.
 World Health Day comes along and you have nothing ready and no release.
 You’re missing your shot to amplify your company’s message there and then.
 A news diary doesn’t just ensure you know what day Christmas is this year it also makes sure you don’t miss your chance to drop a memorable release.

 2. Give Your Story Context

 When sending out a release it is important to give journalists an easy way to work it into a story.
 If your press release has context within the news cycle already then you are much more likely to gain coverage.
 Having context gives your releases a competitive edge.

 Take our earlier example of the smoothie company and World Health Day.
 The nature of the day gives their story built-in context.
 A journalist working on a piece around health and wellness for the day that is in it can easily pull some quotes from the smoothie company’s release and insert them into the story.
 Making it easy for a journalist to write about your release is hugely beneficial and a news diary can help you achieve this on a regular basis.